ersa101/RC/README.md

   <a href="https://saharshisha.netlify.app/"><img src="./assets/img/InviteMain.png" /></a>
 </details>

-With the divine grace of the almighty, inviting you and your family to Saharsh's wedding to be held on **14th February at [Mishtten Resort](https://g.page/Mishttenresort),  Jhalawar, Rajasthan from 3:00 PM** onwards.
+With the divine grace of the almighty, inviting you and your family to RuSh's Engagement to be held on ** 22nd April in Meerut from 1900** onwards.

 - [Download](https://saharshisha.netlify.app/assets/SI.pdf) the Invitation card